-■ HEU will lobby Pacific Blue Cross and all benefit providers to change their policy of non-coverage of treatment while a member is awaiting a WCB appeal decision.
-(27 BC 10-10)
+HEU will lobby Pacific Blue Cross and all benefit providers to change their policy of noncoverage of treatment while a member is awaiting a WCB appeal decision.

-PHARMACARE
+PHARMACARE FORMULARY

-■ HEU will lobby for more medications to be covered by Pharmacare.
-HEU will also lobby to ensure more HEU members claims are accepted and not denied because of the forms or technicalities.
+HEU will lobby for more medications to be covered by the Fair Pharmacare formulary.
+HEU will also lobby to ensure more HEU members' claims are accepted and not denied because of the forms, exclusions, or technicalities.